Brionnic/Indie-Game-Recommender/README.md

 ... | ... | ... | ... | ... | ...
 User M | 3.65 | 2.14 | 0| ... | 4.12

 Altogether there are ~130K users in the sample (M) and 8200-8700 indie game app_ids (N).
-Altogether this means that there are just under 1.1B potential datum.
+Altogether this means that there are just under 1.1B points of data.
 There's ~9M games with playtime.
 Therefore the M x N matrix is ~0.8% populated by data.

 #### Fitting the model
 After fitting the ALS model there are two matrices created.
 Frequently called the UserFactors and ItemFactors, or U/V. Currently most effort is being focused on the V matrix/ItemFactors.
 The dimensions of this matrix is (k, N) where k is the "rank" hyperparameter.